IliaMatcovschi/Calces/README.md

 # Calces
-Action 3D game created with Unity for GMTK Game Jam 2024
+3D puzzle-action game created with Unity for GMTK Game Jam 2024

 ## Description
 A mind-bending puzzle-action game about intelligence and fast decision-making.